-I made a Spike Stitch border in brown because I wanted it to look like a fence.
+I made a Spike Stitch border in Taupe because I wanted it to look like a fence.

 Join your yarn to the single crochet border above a square where the stitches are vertical (up & down).

-Chain 1 and make three single crochet stitches.
-For the fourth stitch, you are going to single crochet into the space between the first and second stitches (they are horizontal and are highlighted in blue in the picture below).
+Ch 1 and make three sc.
+For the 4th stitch, you are going to sc into the space between the first and second stitches (they are horizontal and are highlighted in blue in the picture below).
 This is a spike stitch.

 Repeat the process of making three single crochet stitches followed by a spike stitch all the way around the blanket.
 In the corners you’ll chain 2.